sushantbhatnagar/quandoo/README.md

 Cucumber execution starts from **support/env.rb** file loading the required gems and adding PageObject to the World object that Cucumber creates.

 Cucumber provides a number of hooks which allow us to run blocks at various points in the Cucumber test cycle.
-We can put them in any other file under the support directory, for example in a file called **support/hooks.rb**
+We can put them in any other file under the support directory, for example in a file called **support/hooks.rb**.

 Feature files can be put under **features/** directory with .feature extension.

-Actual Code implementation takes place in **step_definitions/** directory having steps to navigate through the scenarios defined in the feature files.
+Actual code implementation takes place in **step_definitions/** directory having steps to navigate through the scenarios defined in the feature files.

 **lib/pages** directory contains the page object desing pattern implementation with each page in the application defined as a separate page.

 **lib/panels** directory contains the reusable elements that can be used across different pages supporting page-object design pattern.

-Different environments like regression, smoke tests can be defined in **cucumber.yml** file as profiles
+Different environments like regression, smoke tests can be defined in **cucumber.yml** file as profiles.

 # Run Scenarios - Instructions